symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 1. Open a new file, and define two transfer transactions:

-a.
-A TransferTransaction from Alice to the ticket distributor sending ``100 nem.xem``.
+A) A TransferTransaction from Alice to the ticket distributor sending 100 |networkcurrency|.

-b.
-A TransferTransaction from the ticket distributor to Alice sending ``1 7cdf3b117a3c40cc`` (museum ticket).
+B) A TransferTransaction from the ticket distributor to Alice sending 1 ``7cdf3b117a3c40cc`` (museum ticket).

-.. note:: The museum ticket does not have the id 7cdf3b117a3c40cc in your network.
+.. note:: The museum ticket does not have the id ``7cdf3b117a3c40cc`` in your network.
 Replace the mosaic identifier for the one you have created in the previous step.

 .. example-code::